A deeper understanding of carrying capacity

 [3] For an illuminating description of this process see Lierre Kieth's The Vegetarian Myth.

-[4] Even a major improvement such as permaculture may suffer from a similar problem of turning the land excessively to human consumption.
-As I understand it, however, it is structured to be practiced on a scale small enough -- and with constraints against large populations -- that it might prove sustainable under conditions of a much smaller human population.
-This is not to suggest it as an "alternative" to agricululture, without which humans did quite well for most of our history.
+[5] On a large enough scale, even a major improvement such as permaculture-based horticulture would seem to suffer from a similar problem of transforming the land excessively for human consumption.
+It is intended, however, to be practiced on a scale small enough -- and with ethical constraints against large populations -- that it might prove sustainable under conditions of a much smaller human population.
+This is not to suggest it as an "alternative" to agriculture, without which humans did quite well for most of our history.
+As an approach to small-scale gardening -- something practiced by many hunter-gatherers -- it makes great sense.
+Once we begin to depend, though, on growing food as our primary means of subsistence, upping the scale by altering large tracts of habitat, taking control of our food supply by creating and storing unnecessary surpluses, the problems start.
+(I am aware of nothing concrete, by the way, built into the practice of permaculture which would prevent population growth.
+I welcome information to the contrary.)